"IT

 I think I'll braid my hair today!

+So she did.
 And she had A

 Wonderful Day!